Long Or Short: Which Headlines Are Better? How short should a good headline be? What makes a good headline? How long is too long for a headline?

 So let’s cut the chatter, shall we?
-Let’s look at why most headlines are confusing.
-And headlines are confusing, simply because we confuse the thoughts.
+Let’s look at why most headlines don't work.
+And why our headlines are confusing.
+Is the headline too short or long?
+Is it simply because we confuse our thoughts?

 Huh, what do thoughts have to do with headlines?

-Ok, so why were you confused when I gave you directions in the first paragraph?
+Okay, why were you confused when I gave directions in the first paragraph?
 Yes, there were way too many thoughts involved.
 So while your brain was trying to hold onto one thought, the second thought stomped in, quickly followed by a third and the fourth.